Nihlus/Launchpad/README.md

 ## Contributing
 If you want to contribute code back to the project, great!
 Open a pull request with your changes based on the `master` branch and I'll gladly take a look.

-If you're not a developer, but want to contribute anyway, or if you just want to say thank you by buying me lunch, you can toss me some loose change.
+If you're not a developer, but want to contribute anyway, or if you just want to say thank you by buying me lunch, you can toss me some loose change via PayPal.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=jarl%2egullberg%40gmail%2ecom&lc=SE&item_name=Launchpad&item_number=pad%2dgithub&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHostedGuest)